Soroosh129/NeuOS/README.md

 You can re-use ``run-cudnn.sh`` or run using your own command.
 You can also use the ``parrallel.sh`` to run multiple instances of DNNs at the same time.

+**Please see inside the power-utility folder for some useful scripts such as enabling the DVFS adjustments by adjusting the permissions**

 Please cite NeuOS in your publications if it helps your research (please also cite Caffe below):

     coming soon